 - Most characters in Psycho-Pass look quite Japanese save for Shogo Makishima and Shion Karanomori.

 - Mostly avoided in Bunny Drop, though Rin does have a blonde-ish hair color.
+Her biological father is unknown so she could be biracial.

 - Averted in Oyasumi Punpun.
 Fans do tend to play it somewhat straight though as they give Aiko reddish hair, due to certain official art having her that way, when her canon color is brown.